 Gellért Hill lies along the Danube to the south of Castle Hill and is worth hiking to its top for the best panoramic views of Pest from this side of the city.
 Gellért hill takes its name from Bishop Gellért who was thrown from this hill.
 The hill has historically been strategic as it is a vantage point to control both Buda and Pest.

 There is always the option of taking the tram or bus to Gellért Hill from Chain bridge, but I’d say skip that and do the 35 min walk to the base of Gellèrt Hill as the Danube promenade is lovely.
 From the base it takes another 25 min to the top mostly because you’d be stopping to take in the views along the way.
-There are two ways to get to the top, we just took the one which kept us to the left of the hill which allowed us to view Pest side along most of the way
+There are two ways to get to the top, we just took the one which kept us to the left of the hill so as to view Pest side along most of the way

 Do add a day in Buda to your Budapest itinerary.
 As much as I enjoyed every minute of my stay in Pest, Buda did give a very different perspective of the city and showed how a city can retain two very distinct characters.